jht9629-nyu/IM-Screens-2024-03-ima/weeks/05_proposal.md

 ## Homework Week05

-- keep working on your final project
+- work on your final project
 - update your wiki page weekly with
+  - class feedback
   - progress | problems| plans | questions

 <!--